twolfson/twolfson.com/articles/open-source-server-management.md

   "summary": "Announcement about formalizing and open sourcing my server scripts."
 }

-For a while I have naively managed my server; installing and running processes by hand with a script or 2 to manage restarting.
+For a while I naively managed my server; installing and running processes by hand with a script to manage restarting.

 Finally, I have decided to formalize my scripts, add tests, and document everything.